Learn how to make fried lamb chops in the cast-iron skillet; it’s delicious and only takes about 10 minutes.

 Yes, you can buy already frenched chops or prepare them yourself.

-The fried lamb chops are best served immediately and hot after a short resting time.
+They are best served immediately and hot after a short resting time.
 If they sit for too long, they will lose their temperature, and the fat will congeal, which is not pleasant.

 However, leftover lamb chops keep well in an airtight container in the refrigerator for 3-4 days.

 Reheat them in the oven before serving.
-Place them in a baking dish, cover them with aluminum foil and reheat them at 350°F/ 180°C for about 10-15 minutes.
+Place them in a baking dish, cover them with aluminum foil, and reheat them at 350°F/ 180°C for about 10-15 minutes.

 What to serve them with?

-Fried Lamb Chops in the Cast Iron Skillet
+Fried Lamb Chops

 Equipment